 Depending on which point of entry you plan on using to visit the National Park, there are a number of hubs in the valleys along the ridge with options for accommodations and dining.
-(See AirBnB's here
+(See vacation rentals, Airbnb's, and places to stay here

 | See hotels here

 .)
 In the north-central section, Luray is a historic little town best known for its underground caverns.
 In the central-west side, Harrisonburg offers a bustling college town with all of the amenities.
 In the south, Charlottesville

 is a city important to American history with landmarks like the University of Virginia and Jefferson's Monticello.
 From small towns to big cities, you can have your pick of locations for hostels, bed and breakfasts, hotels, and Airbnb's.

 Rather than flock to one of the larger hubs, my travel companions stumbled upon a little mountainside retreat in the more remote town of Stanardsville, Virginia.
 Owned by a family of sustainable farmers, our accommodation for the weekend was a yurt.
 For those unfamiliar, a traditional yurt is a circular tent of felt or skins draped over a lattice framework.
 Those are the basics, but this yurt was something else entirely - complete with a kitchen and all of the appliances (including a dishwasher), bathroom with shower and tub, bedroom, dining area, living area with a TV and small stove, and a loft with two twin beds and a double.
 The Yurt was a place we could call home for our brief mountain getaway.